The top 8 various noodles in Vietnam to taste

 Address to taste Bun Thit Nuong: Tai Phu Restaurant, 02 Dien Bien Phu Street, Hue City, Vietnam.

-Quang noodle is a simple and rustic food in Da Nang and Hoi An cities, and presents from street shops to large restaurants.
+Quang noodles are a simple and rustic food in Da Nang and Hoi An.
+They are sold in street shops and large restaurants.

 quang noodle